yogstation13/Yogstation/yogstation/README.md

 ---

 ### Thank you for following these rules!
-Please contact a maintainer if you have any questions about modular code or the "haven" folder.
+Please contact a maintainer if you have any questions about modular code or the "yogstation" folder.